JoshHalvorson/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c)
 O(n), linear.
-Ends up running n times because in the recursive call and base case mean it runs until bunnies = 0
+Runs n times due to recursive call setting bunnies - 1 each time, which means it will stop when bunnies hits 0.
+Which ends up being n times

 ## Exercise II